eds-ocean/imber-sen3/README.md

 # Introduction

 ## Background

+Sentinel-3 is a satellite system jointly operated by ESA and EUMETSAT to deliver operational ocean and land observation services.
+From [it's wiki](https://sentiwiki.copernicus.eu/web/s3-mission), is described as follow:

+> Sentinel-3 is an European Earth Observation satellite mission developed to support Copernicus ocean, land, atmospheric, emergency, security and cryospheric applications.
+> The main objective of Sentinel-3 is to measure sea surface topography, sea and land surface temperature, and ocean and land surface colour with high accuracy and reliability to support ocean forecasting systems, environmental monitoring and climate monitoring.
+Sentinel-3 observations also support applications based on vegetation as well as fire, inland waters (river and lake water surface height), the cryosphere (i.e., land ice and sea-ice thickness) and atmosphere.

+Sentinel-3 bring multiple type of sensors:
+1. SLSTR (Sea and Land Surface Temperature Radiometer) to acquire global sea surface temperature,
+2. OLCI (Ocean and Land Colour Instrument) to measure optical absorptions, useful to determine chlorophyll-a and organic matters concentration,
+3. SRAL (Synthetic Aperture Radar Altimeter) to measure topography profiles over ocean, rivers and lakes.
+4. Other supporting sensor such as DORIS (Doppler Orbitography and Radiopositioning Integrated by Satellite), MWR (MicroWave Radiometer), LRR (Laser retroreflector), GNSS (Global Navigation Satellite System)

+Sentinel-3A was launched on 16 February 2016 and Sentinel-3B was launched on 25 April 2018.

 ## Program Overview

 This program created by combining various methods to access, subset, and combine Sentinel-3 netcdf datasets.
 This include using [xarray](https://xarray.dev/) to open and save `netcdf` dataset, using function provided by EUMETSAT to apply Sentinel-3 recommended flags, and using [CDO](https://code.mpimet.mpg.de/projects/cdo/wiki/Cdo%7Brbpy%7D)  to subset and regrid dataset.
 The flowchart of the process is shown below.